2nd Korean Language Class

 Later, I could only blame why I would have to repeat the same course was because of my poor time management skills.
 My problems began after I found a website that provided subtitles in English for popular Korean dramas.
 This was both a blessing and a curse.
 I had TV shows to watch on my computer; thank goodness for free wi-fi, but I could also spend a whole day watching Kdramas.

 Eventually, our little class found a harmonious rhythm, four different native languages being spoken with a communal goal of trying to learn Hangul.
-Who knew the best thing that could have ever happened was being moved into another class.
+Who knew the best thing that could have ever happened was being moved to another class.

 Finding A Hairdresser Abroad